Personalization isn’t just having a name token in your email workflow.

 For large enterprise companies looking to implement personalization globally on their website, creating hundreds of landing pages is an expensive and time-consuming task.
 Similarly, small businesses or startups with limited resources can’t hope to implement website personalization without some automation resources to help scale.

-Artificial intelligence, or AI, is less intimidating than it sounds.
+Artificial intelligence bots, or AI bots, are less intimidating than it sounds.
 Companies that want to automate aspects of their website personalization can use AI to improve scenarios like the qualification process, for example.

 Drift customers use qualification bots built in unison with our Annotation team to streamline and automate typical SDR talk tracks on high-intent webpages.
 Whether you’re a small or large company, not even your best SDRs can hope to capture conversations 24/7/365.

 You Have The Framework, Now Become An Expert

 We’re sure you’ve heard the phrase.
 And if there’s anything we hope you take away from this article, it’s that when it comes to website personalization, it’s always better to work smarter.

 Conversational Marketing uses a three-principle framework to engage with buyers, understand their pain points and recommend necessary actions.
 Outside this framework, we suggest that companies looking to scale their website personalization use automation technologies.